Prevention of Lyme Disease

 - A good night sleep, ideally 8 hours at a consistent timeframe

-- Regular exercise, aiming for 30 minutes per day
+- Regular exercise, aiming for 30 minutes per day if able

 - A balanced nutrient-rich diet, ideally organic, that includes 4-9 servings of fruits and vegetables and 8 glasses of water per day

-- Minimize processed foods, sugars, refined flour, saturated fats, and alcohol Reduce caffeine.
+- Minimize processed foods, sugars, refined flour, saturated fats, and alcohol.
+Reduce caffeine.
 Be aware of the possibility of food sensitivities including gluten, dairy, or alpha gal meat allergy.

 - Investigate your living environment if you suspect mold, dust, or other allergens.